tweedegolf/tweedegolf.github.io/_posts/2016-01-16-react-threejs.md

   });

   // create multimaterial
-  let multiMaterial = new THREE.MeshFaceMaterial(this.materialsArray);
+  let multiMaterial = new THREE.MeshFaceMaterial(materialsArray);

-  let merged = new THREE.Geometry();
+  // merge the geometries and apply the matrix of the original model let merged = new THREE.Geometry();
-  // merge the geometry and apply the matrix of the new position geometries.forEach((g, uuid) => {
+  geometries.forEach((g, uuid) => {
     merged.merge(g, model.matrix, this.materialIndices.get(uuid));
   });